 Activity and sports in the Belluno area:

 Dolomites hiking and climbing:

 The Parco Nazionale Dolomiti Bellunesi surrounds the city.
 There are endless hiking possibilities ranging from easy strolls to expert climbs.
 For info on the trails: http://www.dolomitipark.it/it/sentieri.cai.php.

 Bicycling on the Dolomites:

-A major road called “Lunga via delle Dolomiti” winds through Belluno and Ponte nelle Alpi.
+A major road called “Lunga via delle Dolomiti” winds through Belluno and Ponte nelle Alpi, all the way to Cortina, and even beyond, to Dobbiaco/Toblach.
 It will soon become part of the long bicycle route through the Dolomites.

-Bikers should be aware of the breathtaking mountain roads and passes in the area.
+Bikers should be aware of the breathtaking mountain roads and pass in the area.
 You can rent mountain bikes and motorbikes locally and take tours with local alpine guides to the hidden areas.

 Skiing on the Dolomites:

 When it comes to skiing, it’s right around the corner, just a few km away at the Nevegal, which is illuminated for night skiing.
-For expert skiers, world renowned slopes of Civetta, Alleghe, Cortina d’Ampezzo, Misurini are well within an hour’s drive.
+For expert skiers, world-renowned slopes of Civetta, Alleghe, Cortina d’Ampezzo, Misurina are well within an hour’s drive.

 Air sport on the Dolomites: